Remove an Item from a Dictionary in Python: pop, popitem, clear, del

 Remove an item by key: del

-You can also use the del statement to delete an item from a dictionary.
+statement can also be used to delete an item from a dictionary.

 d = {'k1': 1, 'k2': 2, 'k3': 3}